 If you die without a will in Rhode Island, your children will receive an "intestate share" of your property.
 The size of each child's share depends on how many children you have and whether or not you are married.
 (See the table above.)

 For children to inherit from you under the laws of intestacy, the state of Rhode Island must consider them your children, legally.
 For many families, this is not a confusing issue.
 But it's not always clear.
 Here are some things to keep in mind.

 This can be a tricky area of the law, so if you have questions about your relationship to your parent or child, get help from an experienced attorney.

-If you die without a will and don’t have any family, your property will “escheat” into the state’s coffers.
 However, this very rarely happens because the laws are designed to get your property to anyone who was even remotely related to you.
-For example, your property won't go to the state if you leave a spouse, children, siblings, parents, grandparents, aunts or uncles, great uncles or aunts, nieces or nephews, cousins of any degree, or the children, parents, or siblings of a spouse who dies before you do.
+For example, your property won't go to the state if you leave a spouse, children, siblings, parents, grandparents, great grandparents, aunts or uncles, great uncles or aunts, nieces or nephews, cousins of any degree, or the children, parents, or siblings of a spouse who dies before you do.

 Here are a few other things to know about Rhode Island's intestacy laws.

-To learn more about intestate succession, read How an Estate Is Settled When There is No Will.
+To learn more about intestate succession, read How an Estate Is Settled If There's No Will.

 You can find Rhode Island's intestate succession laws here: Rhode Island General Laws § § 33-1-1 to 33-1-11.